watz0n/arty_xjtag/README.md

 Currently, `BSCANE2` module has been parameterized as 32-bit register for JTAG DR-SHIFT state, as `JDATA_WIDTH` parameter in `jtag_test` module.
 But it's not only support byte (8-bit) aligend register operation, as [learn-rv32i-arty project](https://github.com/watz0n/learn-rv32i-arty), which interfacing JTAG `USER4` register by 41-bit width for RISC-V Debug Module Interface (DMI) data-structure.

-I assume the reader for this project are familiar with Xilinx Vivado project mode, which based on [Xilinx Vivado 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html), and FPGA applied on [Digilent Arty board](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/).
+I assume the reader for this project are familiar with Xilinx Vivado project mode, which based on [Xilinx Vivado 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html) WebPack edition, and FPGA applied on [Digilent Arty board](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/).

 Adhere, this README focus on how to use Xilinx Software Command-line Tools (XSCT) to perform Xilinx JTAG `USER4` register read/write operations.
 If you want to know the development walkthrough, please reference the blog post: [Xilinx JTAG Toolchain 101] (TBD).